nickdaut/WeatherApp/README.md

   - Jest
   - Cypress

+## Opening Gitpod

+To open gitpod and run the web app you need to type in gitpod.io/# at the very beginning of the URL.
+I.E. gitpod.io/#https://github.com/nickdaut/WeatherApp/edit/master/

 ## Run the App

 To run the Weather App, you'll need to run the following commands in the terminal: